Idlib

 Idlib (إِدْلِب, /ar/; also spelt Idleb or Edlib) is a city in northwestern Syria, and is the capital of the Idlib Governorate.
 It has an elevation of nearly 500 m above sea level, and is 59 km southwest of Aleppo.
 It is located near the border with Turkey.

 History

-A Neolithic settlement dating back to 8500 BC was identified at Tell Ain el-Kerkh, near Idlib.
+A Neolithic settlement dating back to 8500 BCE was identified at Tell Ain el-Kerkh, near Idlib.

-The Ebla tablets (2350 BC) mention the city of (du-ḫu-la-bu_{6}-um "Duhulabum") which is most probably located at Idlib as suggested by Michael Astour and Douglas Frayne; a similarity exists between the sounds of the ancient and modern names.
-In the tablets, Duhulabuum is 22 km south of "Unqi" which might correspond to the modern village of Kaukanya, located 22 km northeast of Idlib.
+The Ebla tablets (2350 BCE) mention the city of (du-ḫu-la-bu_{6}-um "Duhulabum") which is most probably located at Idlib as suggested by Michael Astour and Douglas Frayne; a similarity exists between the sounds of the ancient and modern names.
+In the tablets, Duhulabuum is 22 km south of "Unqi" which might correspond to the modern village of Kaukanya/Kukaniyeh (كوكانية), located approximately 22 km north of Idlib (see Dead Cities).
 Thutmose III also mentioned the city with the name Ytḥb.